MicrosoftDocs/azure-video-indexer/azure-video-indexer/try-vi-web-portal-quickstart.md

 ## View your video timeline and insights

-1. Select **Library.** This is where your indexed videos are located.
-If your video hasn’t finished uploading, it will be represented by a thumbnail with the percentage of the video upload indicated.
+1. Select **Library.** Your indexed videos are located here.
+If your video is still uploading, it's represented by a thumbnail with the percentage of the video upload indicated.
 2. If the video indexing is complete, select **your video** to see the insights.
 3. Compare the insights you received to the ones that you viewed in the Samples library.